-We sat down on the patio adjacent to the first tee for a post-round beer and I excitedly scurried to choose a few photos to post on social media.
+We sat down on the patio adjacent to the first tee for a post-round beer, and I excitedly scurried to choose a few photos to post on social media.
 When it came to describing what I thought about Victoria Golf Club after our maiden voyage, I just went with my gut — if Pebble Beach and Pasatiempo had a baby and shipped it up to Canada, it would be Victoria Golf Club.
 Bold, perhaps, but after having some more time to chew on it, I generally stand by my statement.

-Victoria Golf Club was founded in 1893 which makes it the oldest golf club in Canada still in its original location, and the second oldest in North America.
-There have been several different layouts, with the one played today finalized in the mid-1920’s.
+Victoria Golf Club was founded in 1893, which makes it the oldest golf club in Canada still in its original location, and the second oldest in North America.
+There have been several different layouts, with the one played today finalized in the mid-1920s.

-The par 70, 6200 yard layout designed by A.V.
+The par 70, 6200-yard layout designed by A.V.
 Macan is situated on a piece of land under 100 acres on the southeastern point of Vancouver Island, in the community of Oak Bay.
 In case you’re wondering, 100 acres isn’t a lot for an 18-hole golf course, but it’s part of what makes Victoria Golf Club fun and cool and quirky.

 The opening par-5 sets the tone for a fun round and is merely a tease for what you’re about to embark on.
 Before you’re distracted by the ocean, the 1st hole gives you your first chance to appreciate the beautiful bunker work by Mingay.

 By the time I was standing on par-3 2nd tee box, just steps away from the 1st green, I knew it was going to be a special day.
-The layered view of the 2nd green, 11th green, 4th green and Pacific Ocean felt surreal.
+The layered view of the 2nd green, 11th green, 4th green and the Pacific Ocean felt surreal.
 I was giddy through two holes.

-The biggest “defense” of the golf course is probably the challenging green complexes.
+The biggest “defence” of the golf course is probably the challenging green complexes.
 No better example of that than the par-4 3rd hole.
 While not quite as dramatic as, say, the 16th at Pasatiempo, it’s not far off.
 The photo below doesn’t do the severity of the slope justice, but I was about 4 feet above the hole to the pin location shown below and putted it off the green!
 I didn’t even test out the upper tier, which I’ll leave for next time.

 I always find it humorous when I hear “good views” almost used as a knock against a course.
-A person may claim that if you were to transplant a certain course inland or “shut the views off”, that the course alone wouldn’t stack up to some other course that doesn’t have the views.
+A person may claim that if you were to transplant a certain course inland or “shut the views off,” that the course alone wouldn’t stack up to some other course that doesn’t have the views.
 This is often used as a hot take by Pebble Beach critics.
 Perhaps it’s fortunate that an ocean-side course has views to their advantage, but how those views are utilized in the layout is part of the architecture.
 At Victoria Golf Club, they utilize their fortunate location next to the Pacific Ocean very well.

 Part of Mingay’s work included tree and brush removal to open up the dramatic ocean views, perhaps most notably behind the 6th green, along the 7th hole, and around the 8th and 9th tee boxes.
-This has also exposed the beautiful rock outcroppings which make this part of the island so unique.
+This has also exposed the beautiful rock outcroppings, which make this part of the island so unique.

 Another cool architectural feature Mingay has worked on is the widening and melding of fairways, separating several by beautiful bunker complexes rather than rows of trees.
-My ball found the bunkers separating the 11th and 12th fairways (for reconnaissance purposes only, of course) and it was somehow fun playing from them.
+My ball found the bunkers separating the 11th and 12th fairways (for reconnaissance purposes only, of course), and it was somehow fun playing from them.